Why you should journal daily depends on your commitment to personal growth and your commitment to achieving your goals.

-I started journaling a few years ago.
+I started journaling about 2016.
 At first, felt a little strange as I was unsure what to write.
 It even felt a little uncomfortable at times.
 Me looking at my blank pages, wondering what to write.
 I just started by writing about my day and soon discovered that journaling was therapeutic and rewarding in many ways.
 My only regret is I didn’t start it sooner.
 I now journal daily as part of my morning routine.

 Why you should journal daily.

-Every day you have thousands of thoughts run through your head including many goals or activities you want to achieve.
-It is difficult to keep everything in your head.
+Every day you have thousands of thoughts run through your head, including many goals or activities you want to achieve.
+It isn’t easy to keep everything in your head.
 Therefore journaling becomes a way to release your ideas, thoughts and emotions.
-In fact, when you journal daily you develop creative potential and have the ability to accelerate achieving your goals.
+When you journal daily, you develop creative potential and have the ability to accelerate achieving your goals.

-Journaling helps you achieve your goals as when you journal you can also track what you do.
-By tracking and noting what you do you see patterns.
+Journaling helps you achieve your goals, as when you journal, you can also track what you do.
+By tracking and noting what you do, you see patterns.
 Patterns of progress and setbacks.
 Additionally, by combining tracking and journaling, you will notice how you feel as you work on habits to achieve a goal.
-By monitoring your habits and feelings you will discover what needs to change and be able to change it or ask for guidance to change the thought, the habit so you can progress towards success.
+By monitoring your habits and feelings, you will discover what needs to change and be able to change it or ask for guidance to change the thought or the habit so you can progress towards success.